ubiquitous-computing-lab/Mining-Minds/service-curation-layer/README.md

 ![RI](https://github.com/ubiquitous-computing-lab/mining-minds/blob/gh-pages/figures/scl/ri_arch.png)

 # 5. Execution Guidlines
-There are three sub-projects in SCL (i) Integrated SCL, (ii) Recommendation Builder (RB), and (iii) Recommendation Interpreter (RI).
-Integrated SCL holds the capabilities of both RB and Ri and by running it, the user get overall functionally of SCL.
-However, RB and RI can work independently as well thus they are release as separate projects.
+There are two sub-projects in SCL (i) Recommendation Builder (RB), and (ii) Recommendation Interpreter (RI).
+RB and RI can work independently as well thus they are release as separate projects.
 Depends on user need and requirement, these projects can be utilized accordingly.

 # 5. License
 The code is licensed under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)